Devon Energy (DVN) Reports Q3 Earnings: What Key Metrics Have to Say

 Devon Energy (DVN) reported $4.33 billion in revenue for the quarter ended September 2025, representing a year-over-year increase of 7.6%.
 EPS of $1.04 for the same period compares to $1.10 a year ago.

-The reported revenue represents a surprise of +5.17% over the Zacks Consensus Estimate of $4.12 billion.
-With the consensus EPS estimate being $0.93, the EPS surprise was +11.83%.
+The reported revenue compares to the Zacks Consensus Estimate of $4.12 billion, representing a surprise of +5.17%.
+The company delivered an EPS surprise of +11.83%, with the consensus EPS estimate being $0.93.

 Since these metrics play a crucial role in driving the top- and bottom-line numbers, comparing them with the year-ago numbers and what analysts estimated about them helps investors better project a stock's price performance.Here is how Devon Energy performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts: